waymarkedtrails/waymarked-trails-docker/README.md

 ## Importing data

 Waymarked Trails needs a database populated with OSM data to work.
 You first need a data file to import.
-It's probably easiest to grab an PBF of OSM data from [Mapzen](https://mapzen.com/data/metro-extracts/) or [Geofabrik](http://download.geofabrik.de/).
+It's probably easiest to grab an PBF of OSM data from [Geofabrik](http://download.geofabrik.de/).
 Once you have that file put it into the waymarked-trails-site directory.
 Data is imported the first time you run `docker-compose up waymarkedtrails` (see below).
 This starts the PostgreSQL container (downloads it if it not exists) and starts a container that runs the necessary scripts to populate the database and then starts the app server.
 If you later on want to re-import data you have to delete the existing database first.
 On the next start of the